trr266/botex_examples/README.md

 ## Let me take a peak under the hood: the prompting level

-If you want to understand how the saussage is being made, it is ueful to analyze the prompt level.
+If you want to understand how the sausage is being made, it is ueful to analyze the prompt level.
 See below for the prompting sequence that generated the bot responses in the human bot setting.